Saturday, February 10, 2024 | 9 a.m. – 4 p.m. | Via Zoom | 6 CEUs

 Please be mindful that if you purchase a price at the lowest end of the scale when you can truthfully afford the higher ticket prices, you are limiting access to those who truly need the gift of financial flexibility.

-GTIP offers Continuing Education credits to: LSW, LCSW, LPC, LMFT, PSY, ICF, GENERIC.
+GTIP offers Continuing Education credits to: LSW, LCSW, LPC, LMFT, PSY, GENERIC.
 Should you be requesting CEUs, please indicate what license you hold and your license number on the registration form.

 This session is co-sponsored by Bryn Mawr College Graduate School of Social Work and Social Research for a maximum of 6 credit hours.
 Bryn Mawr College GSSWSR, as a CSWE accredited School of Social Work, is a pre-approved provider of continuing education for Social Workers in PA and many other states.